Badgerati/Pode/docs/Tutorials/Misc/MCP.md

 !!! note
     This is an initial implementation of MCP support, while initial testing has worked please expect aspects of the implementation to possibly change.

 You can create MCP tools in PowerShell and host them via Pode over HTTP(S), for use by MCP servers such as GitHub Copilot.
+Information on MCP Tools can be [found here](https://modelcontextprotocol.info/docs/concepts/tools/).

 There is support for the tools to have, or not have, parameters; you can also describe the tool/parameters for the MCP server using [JSON Schema](../JsonSchema).